MicrosoftDocs/azure-reference-other/studio-module-reference/import-from-azure-table.md

 caps.latest.revision: 24
 author: "jeannt"
 ms.author: "jeannt"
-manager: "cgronlun"
+manager: "cgronlund"
 ---
 # Import from Azure Table

 This article describes how to use the [Import Data](import-data.md) module in Azure Machine Learning Studio, to import structured or semi-structured data from Azure tables into a machine learning experiment.

  The Azure **table** service is a data management service in Azure that can store large amounts of structured, non-relational data.
 It is a NoSQL data store that accepts authenticated calls from inside and outside Azure.

  Importing from Azure table storage requires that you choose one of two account types: a storage account that can be accessed by using a SAS URL, or a private storage account that requires login credentials.

-## How to Import Data from Azure Tables
+## How to import data from Azure tables

 ### Use the Data Import Wizard

 The module features a new wizard to help you choose a storage option, select from among existing subscriptions and accounts, and quickly configure all options.

 1. Add the **Import Data** module to your experiment.
 You can find the module under **Data Input and Output**.